JasonSilvestri/VengeanceRCL/VengeanceRCL/wwwroot/docs/Official/DeepDiscovery.md

-﻿# GiveSendGo.com/DDE Viral Exposé Video Script Official
+﻿# DDE GiveSendGo Viral Exposé Video Script Official

  `DDE™ Viral Exposé Video Script` Discovery acts as a basic (_original_) blueprint for the architecure of how we will create a storyboard, handle scenes, etc.